Vietnam: a Southeast Asian country that’s popular with backpackers and luxury holidaymakers alike.

 Situated on the South China Sea, Vietnam is one of the most beautiful countries I’ve ever visited and I felt sad to leave after my 10-day trip.

-I would have especially liked to have done Sapa in the North and then Ho Chi Minh City before flying onwards, but it wasn’t meant to be.
+I would have especially liked to have done Sapa in the North and then Ho Chi Minh City before flying onwards, but I ran out of time.
 It’s a good excuse to go back though!

 Make sure you learn from my mistake and plan to be in the country at least two weeks to make the most of everything on offer.